coderefinery/coderefinery.org/content/blog/2023-06-25-planning-sep-workshop.md

   week into 6 two-hour to half-day sessions (reproducible research, software licensing and citation, prototyping in Python, documentation, software testing, modular code development)
+- **UPDATE**: after a lot of thinking we decided to keep two weeks this time and perhaps try a more extended format in 2024 but to separate sessions a bit during week two in order to give few sessions more time but also to make it easier for participants to only join for a specific session.
+In addition, we consider offering additional debrief sessions a la "research software hour" where we can go more in-depth.

 ## Creating a more motivating environment for volunteers